Seven Business Records Management Tips

 After your documents are processed into your Shoeboxed account, they can be viewed, printed, emailed, downloaded, or exported from your account in a wide variety of formats including PDF, Excel, CSV, QuickBooks, and Quicken file types.

-You can also integrate your Shoeboxed data with their growing number of partners including FreshBooks, Outright.com (my favorite free online bookkeeping), Evernote (my favorite free small business software), Bill.com, BatchBook, Constant Contact, and many more.
+You can also integrate your Shoeboxed data with their growing number of partners including FreshBooks, QuickBooks Online, Xero, Evernote (my favorite free small business software), Bill.com, BatchBook, Constant Contact, and many more.
 Sweet!!!

-Best of all, Shoeboxed receipts are accepted by the IRS, so if you ever found yourself in the sticky situation my sister is in, they would provide you with all your required receipts.
+Best of all, Shoeboxed receipts are accepted by the IRS, so if you ever found yourself in a sticky situation like the couple above, they would provide you with all your required receipts.

 Whichever method you use for your business records management, do it faithfully.
 It will end up making your life a lot easier...especially come tax time.